 Important communication regarding class offerings, financial assistance, job opportunities, and other information will be distributed electronically through UT Health San Antonio LiveMail.
-Every student is issued a free email account through LiveMail and may login to LiveMail at https://outlook.com/livemail.uthscsa.edu.
+Every student is issued a free email account through LiveMail.

 STUDENT USE OF THE COPY MACHINES

 The copy machines are available for student use with all charges going to the student's personal Paypal account.